 If the equipment is used only partially for the purpose of the project, only a share of the actual cost (pro-rata) can be allocated to the project.
 The share has to be calculated according to a fair, justified and equitable method.
+This is for instance the case if the equipment is used by staff working part-time for the project.
 Furthermore, the equipment must be essential for the delivery of the project, used for that purpose and purchased during project duration.